salesforce/proto-backwards-compat-maven-plugin/README.md

 is made, and should be checked in along with any other changes.

-It is also possible to force any breaking changes and reset the current state by deleting the proto.lock file.
+It is also possible to force any breaking changes and reset the current state by either
+* deleting the proto.lock file.
 It will then reinitialize the next time the plugin is run.
+* or by specifying parameter property `acceptBreakingChanges` (`-DacceptBreakingChanges=true`)

 #### Maintaining Backwards Compatibility
 In order to maintain backwards compatibility for your set of .proto files, a few